nbrugger-tgm/factory-rally-server/client/docs/DefaultApi.md

 Set Robots

-Stes the type of robot(s) the player is controlling
+Sets the type of robot(s) the player is controlling

 ### Example
 ```csharp